The Ultimate Guide to St Moritz

 While St. Moritz has plenty of five-star hotels offering supreme luxury there are also a number of chalets offering a similar experience.
 Chesa el Toula with its incredible spa is just one of these with.
 One of the newer properties on the rental market, Chesa Musi, not only has an indoor pool but its own squash court too.

-For something with close proximity to the slopes, Chesa Corvatsch in Surlej is worth considering.
+For something in the centre of Saint Moritz, Apartment City Life is worth considering.
 There are also some fabulous apartments on the edge of Lake St. Moritz such as Apartment Cotschna and Snow White.

 St. Moritz is a gourmet’s delight with one in ten restaurants awarded a world-class restaurant rating.
 Ecco, located in the impressive hotel Giardino Mountain, is the highlight with two Michelin-stars with executive chef Rolf Fliegauf creating an innovative menu using seasonal ingredients.
 Other Michelin-star restaurants include Da Vittorio at the Carlton Hotel and IGNIV by Andreas Caminada at Badrutt's Palace Hotel.

 There are excellent fine dining options both on and off the mountain.
 Recommended is the truffle pizza at CheCha run by top chef Reto Mathis, the oxtail ravioli at Dal Mulin located in the centre of town and Chesa Veglia, a historic farmhouse in the heart of St. Moritz boasting three different restaurants (pizzeria, grill and traditional Swiss) and two bars.
 For something honest and unpretentious, Veltinerkeller has tons of character, serving homemade pasta and fish and meat cooked on a charcoal grill.